ppanero/docs-invenio-rdm/docs/reference/metadata.md

 ### Embargo (0-1)

-Embargo date time in UTC of the resource on which the resource should be made publicly available automatically by the system.
+Embargo date time of the resource (in UTC) on which the resource should, automatically, be made publicly available by the system.

+Example:

 ```json
 {